 Your page title should always include your brand name.
 It helps searchers recognize your website in the search results and when looking at their browser tabs.

-We recommend to put your brand name at the end of your page title, and include your most important keywords first:
+We recommend putting your brand name at the end of your page title and including your most important keywords first:

 Latest news about SiteGuru and SEO | SiteGuru